Environmental Action at Swarthmore

 The 2010 Senior Capstone Seminar of the Environmental Studies creates a website to serve as a resource for many of the issues surrounding drilling of the Marcellus Shale.

-Then-President Rebecca Chopp signs the American College & University Presidents’ Climate Commitment, joining leaders of institutions in higher education across the country in accelerating educational and operational efforts to address climate change.
+President Rebecca Chopp signs the American College & University Presidents’ Climate Commitment, joining leaders of institutions in higher education across the country in accelerating educational and operational efforts to address climate change.
 The College has since taken several actions to fulfill this commitment, including the development and adoption of a Climate Action Plan.

 Members of Mountain Justice, a student group that works toward climate justice, the administration, and the Board of Managers meet to discuss the College’s endowment and the possibility of divesting the College from investments in fossil fuels.
 Discussions continue at dozens of meetings between 2011 and 2013.